ayivima/vectorkit/README.rst

 VECTOR KIT
 ==========

-Vectorkit, inspired by Facebook's Secure and Private AI Course, is part of a series of implementations of mathematical concepts of AI from the scratch.
+Vectorkit is part of a series of implementations of mathematical concepts of AI from the scratch.

 .. image:: https://raw.githubusercontent.com/ayivima/vectorkit/master/img/shell_img.png